moralesresearch/AdvancedEditor/README.md

-# AdvancedEditor Release 1.1
+# Advanced++ Editor Release 1.1
-A simple text editor with support for editing Word documents, and syntax highlighting for code, and more.
+An Advanced text editor with support for editing Word documents, and syntax highlighting for code, and more.